jcanner/test_git/README.md

 # test_git
 practicing with git
 updating my git
+updating with new connection